CarolinaTaylor/CarolinaTaylor.github.io/essays/WODS.md

   - WODS
 ---

 Participating in coding challenges with time limits, known as "wods", can be a difficult task, especially for those new to coding.
 However, these challenges can serve as an eye-opener and an opportunity to improve your coding skills.
 Personally, I have realized that I need to practice more and be better prepared for these challenges.
-If approached with a serious mindset, wods can help you develop key programming skills like problem-solving, algorithmic thinking, and code optimization.
+If I approached with a serious mindset, wods can definitely help develop key programming skills like problem-solving, algorithmic thinking, and code optimization.

 Here are some benefits you can gain from practicing coding challenges:
 - Improved problem-solving skills: The time pressure of coding challenges can push you to think quickly and efficiently, which will help you become a better problem solver in real-world coding situations.